nullqore/Maya_vi/README.md

 ## Usage

 1. Launch the application.
-2. Enter the base URL you want to crawl in the input field.
-3. Click the "Crawl" button.
-4. The application will start crawling the website and will display the discovered URLs in real-time.
+2. The application will automatically load URLs from `test_urls.txt`.
-5. Once the crawl is complete, a `sitemap.txt` file will be created in the project's root directory.
+3. Use the provided options to render through a proxy, view requests and responses, and manage your data.
+4. A `sitemap.txt` file will be generated based on your list of URLs.

 ## Dependencies